'Excellent' Sochi Games proved critics wrong, says IOC's Bach

 He also said critics who had doubted Russia could pull off hosting such an event would now be convinced.

-"You have to ask all those who criticized whether they change their opinions now," Bach said when asked what he would tell critics following the end of the Olympics.
+"You have to ask all those who criticised whether they change their opinions now," Bach said when asked what he would tell critics following the end of the Olympics.

 Sochi had undergone an "amazing transformation" from somewhere that looked more like a "Stalinist-style sanatorium city" in the mid-1990s to an Olympic host city with state-of-the-art venues.